Karthik781/pull_your_jobs/README.md

 # pull_your_jobs

-Pull your jobs is an application which provides curated list of developer jobs from Github jobs, stackoverflow jobs etc..
+Pull your jobs is an React SPA which provides curated list of developer jobs from Github jobs, stackoverflow jobs etc..
+It simplifies job searching for junior developers with its filtering mechanism.

 ## technologies
 - **Redis**: Data storage and caching